Professor Rachel van Duyvenbode

 - Research group

-I welcome PhD applicants who wish to undertake research in American Literature (particularly African American Literature), issues of race, gender and/or sexuality in contemporary writing, as well as applicants who have an interest in the study of whiteness and higher education.
-I have supervised PhD students to successful completion on projects ranging from antiblackness in higher education to Hong Kong fictions.
+I welcome PhD applicants who wish to undertake research in American Literature closely aligned to my area of specialism (African American literature, whiteness, education).
+I have supervised PhD students to completion on projects ranging from antiblackness in higher education to a creative writing PhD focussed on narratives of race in Hong Kong fictions.

 - Teaching activities

-I teach across the undergraduate and MA curriculum and offer specialist modules emerging out of my research area.
-Over the years, I have taught modules on African American Literature, African American Critical Literary Theory, American Modern Fiction, The ‘Idea’ of America and an MA module on Reading Whiteness in American literature.
+I teach across the undergraduate and MA curriculum and offer specialist modules emerging out of my areas of expertise.
+Over the years, I have taught modules on African American Literature, African American Critical Literary Theory, American Modern Fiction, The Idea of America and an MA module on Reading Whiteness in American literature.

-I enjoy co-teaching and have collaborated with local authors to jointly teach undergraduate students.
-I was an early-adopter of the flipped classroom and have used this approach to create inclusive learning environments where students are supported to learn at their own pace.
-I’ve also supervised a number of funded internships over the years which have sought to further racial justice and equity goals and values including a project on the history of the transatlantic slavery in Sheffield.
-This year, two interns have been working on projects related to decolonising the curriculum and building antiracist classrooms in the Arts and Humanities.
+I enjoy co-teaching and have collaborated with external partners to jointly teach undergraduate students.
+I was an early adopter of the flipped classroom and have used this approach to create inclusive learning environments where students are supported to learn at their own pace.
+I’ve also supervised 5 fully-funded student internships over the years which have sought to further racial justice and inclusion including the following: history of the transatlantic slavery in Sheffield, decolonising the university, fostering belonging for International students, decolonising the curriculum and building antiracist classrooms.

-Partnership working with students is at the heart of my practice and I’ve worked closely with the Students Union on a number of projects including the Library’s #readingfor diversity campaign.
-I work across the institution advising and facilitating EDI training for staff and students.
+Partnership working with students is at the heart of my practice and I’ve worked closely with the Students Union on a number of projects including founding the Library’s #readingfordiversity campaign.